Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Like the Costera Trail, the difficulty level is technically moderate but overall it’s very easy.

-I managed to hike the entire trail with my toddler on my back and felt like a champ after!
+There isn’t any elevation gain and it’s a great trail for families.
+I even managed to hike the entire trail with my toddler on my back and saw a family on the trail.

 Most of this hike is in the forest so it’s a great option for hiking on windy or rainy days since you’ll be more protected from the elements than on trails like Costera.